pheyboer/Bankist-Website/README.md

 # Bankist Website | A Virtual Bank

-Bankist is a simulated virtual banking application built as part of the [Udemy Course](https://www.udemy.com/course/the-complete-javascript-course/): The Complete JavaScript Course by Jonas Schmedtmann.
-This project is a frontend-focused exercise aimed at mastering advanced DOM manipulation techniques in JavaScript.
+The Bankist Website is a dynamic, visually appealing, and user-friendly banking website built with modern JavaScript, HTML, and CSS.
+This project is designed to simulate a front-end banking experience, focusing on advanced DOM manipulation, animations, and interactive elements.

+The website is aimed at mastering the implementation of smooth scrolling, sticky navigation, dynamic content rendering, and user interactions within a single-page application.

 ## Features
 - Smooth Scrolling: A smooth scroll experience across the page for better navigation.